iworks/reading-position-indicator/readme.txt

 Reading Position Indicator adds a stylish vertical progress bar alongside your content, showing readers how far they've scrolled.
 It enhances user engagement by providing a clear visual cue of reading progress, ideal for blogs, articles, and long-form content.

 **Features**
-* Vertical progress bar displayed on posts and pages.
+* Horizontal progress bar displayed on posts and pages.
 * Customizable colors, opacity, rounded edges, and gradients.
 * Lightweight and performance optimized.
 * Easy setup with no coding required.